bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 1: 00:16:48

 Peter has already mentioned that Frost already is maybe more like a niche thing than music because it's really only helpful when you really specifically need the threshold property.
-And then if you add ROST on top of it, I think like ROST is really helpful in settings where you not only need specifically the threshold property, but where you also need a large threshold setup.
+And then if you add Roast on top of it, I think like Roast is really helpful in settings where you not only need specifically the threshold property, but where you also need a large threshold setup.
-Like At Blockstream, we have this liquid sidechain, which is run by a federation and currently has an 11 out of 15 setup.
+Like at Blockstream, we have this liquid sidechain, which is run by a federation and currently has an 11 out of 15 setup.
 This is already a little bit larger than what you probably do at home, I guess.
-And ROST really makes sense, and also frost really makes sense if you scale up to larger parameters.
+And Roast really makes sense, and also Frost really makes sense if you scale up to larger parameters.
 If you have large N and large T and 11 or 15 is maybe, yeah, it's larger than 2 or 3, but it could be maybe like 50 of 100 or 60 of 100.
 And this is doable with frost and roast with this specific combination.
 So, and I think this is where it's going to be used.
-It's probably roast is nothing that you would use in your two or three at home, or even like a three or five at home or something like that.
+It's probably Roast is nothing that you would use in your two or three at home, or even like a three or five at home or something like that.

 Speaker 0: 00:17:56